 They may also need to travel to visit their clients and stakeholders, conduct fieldwork, or participate in governmental, regional, and international workshops.

 11. What Tools And Technologies Do Statisticians Use?

 Statisticians use computers to plan the initial survey design, interpret it and present their findings.

-They often use specialized programs to sort and manipulate the data to identify patterns and trends for understanding the co-relation between varying factors.
+They often use specialised programs to sort and manipulate the data to identify patterns and trends for understanding the correlation between varying factors.

 12. Employment Opportunities For A Statistician